justinParton/Media-Provider/README.md

 #### Initializing MediaProvider

-	After you have created a provider:
+	After you have created a provider, simply create the Media object that takes two parameters, The data that you will transform, and the String key that is associated with your provider (stored in the config) :

 ``` php